microsoft/AL-Go/Workshop/ReferenceDoc.md

   }
 ```

+> [!NOTE]
+> There are other settings in the ALDoc settings structure, which controls the generation of the reference documentation.
+Inspect [https://aka.ms/algosettings#aldoc](https://aka.ms/algosettings#aldoc) to see them all.

 Adding this to the ALGOORGSETTINGS organizational variable causes all repositories to continuously deploy reference documentation:

 | ![image](https://github.com/microsoft/AL-Go/assets/10775043/898a58ab-f560-4507-9924-c34985d608cb) |